plus-and-other-arithmetic-operations/R34-MFD/README.md

 ## R34 Multi Function Display
 Fully functional MFD made in LUA for the asc_nissan_r34_nur.

-For now, it requires different data.files, as it needs to override the shift up light control
+For now, it requires different data.acd files, as it needs to override the shift up light control

 # Installation: